Write Connections' expert approach to grant writing concentrates on five key elements:

 Maureen Ryan, Founder and CEO

-The principal of Write Connections, LLC is Maureen A. Ryan, a service-oriented business and education professional with more than 25 years combined experience in grant development, writing and administration working with non-profit agencies, community- and faith-based groups and for-profit companies.
-Maureen has raised more than $80 million in federal, state and city/county government and corporate and private foundation grants for nonprofits in Connecticut, Delaware, Maryland, Ohio, Pennsylvania, Virginia and West Virginia.
-Grants have been secured for programs and initiatives related to work in the fields of human/social services, K-12 and post-secondary education, STEM education, workforce development and career exploration, manufacturing, technology, engineering, biotechnology, energy, community development, science and physical and behavioral healthcare.
+The principal of Write Connections, LLC is Maureen A. Ryan, a service-oriented business and education professional with 30 years combined experience in grant development, writing and administration working with non-profit agencies, community- and faith-based groups and for-profit companies.
+Maureen has raised more than $90 million in federal, state and city/county government and corporate and private foundation grants for nonprofits in California, Connecticut, Delaware, Maryland, Ohio, Pennsylvania, Virginia, and West Virginia.
+Grants have been secured for programs and initiatives related to work in the fields of human/social services, K-12 and post-secondary education, STEM education, workforce development and career exploration, manufacturing, technology, engineering, biotechnology, energy, community and economic development, science and physical and behavioral healthcare.

 Prior to starting Write Connections, LLC in 2007, Maureen held many positions in the non-profit sector including Manager of Education Initiatives, Workforce Education and Development at Catalyst Connection and the Pittsburgh Technology Council and Coordinator of Recruitment, Natural Sciences and Engineering Technology Department at Point Park University.
 More recently, Maureen served as Executive Director of PGSS Campaign, Inc. from 2012-2014 and STEM Coordinator for Penn State University-New Kensington campus from 2010-2011.
 In addition to grant consulting, Maureen also conducts grant writing workshops throughout the year to community-based organizations and non-profit groups of all sizes and presents at regional conferences.